 No?
 You don't want to contribute to the killings and the eventual extinction of the orangutan?

 Here is what you must to do:

 From now on, when you're purchasing a product, take a look at the ingredients.
-If the ingredients list anything with PALM in it - palm oil, palmate, palmitate, palmolein, palmityl.
+If the ingredients list anything with PALM in it - palm oil, palm kernel, palmate, palmitate, palmolein, palmitoyl.
 Don't buy it.